-In October 1939 a German submarine under the command of Gunther Prien entered Scapa Flow and sank the British battleship 'Royal Oak' with the loss of 834 lives.
+In October 1939 a German submarine under the command of Gunther Prien entered Scapa Flow and sank the British battleship 'HMS Royal Oak' with the loss of 834 lives.
 Winston Churchill, at that time First Sea Lord, visited Orkney and the decision was taken to construct barriers to close off four of the entrances to Scapa Flow to make the base for the home fleet more secure.

-A shortage of manpower to construct the barriers coincided with the capture of thousands of Italian soldiers fighting in North Africa so a decision was taken to transport 550 men to Camp 60 on Lambholm and a similar number to Camp 34 on Burray.
+A shortage of manpower to construct the barriers coincided with the capture of thousands of Italian soldiers fighting in North Africa, so a decision was taken to transport 550 men to Camp 60 on Lamb Holm and a similar number to Camp 34 in Burray.

 Following a request from the camp priest, Fr Giacobazzi, it was agreed that two Nissen huts would be joined together to provide a chapel.
 Among the Italians in Camp 60 was an artist, Domenico Chiocchetti, and he was given the task of transforming the two Nissen huts into a chapel.
-He was assisted by other tradesmen - in particular Giuseppe Palumbi a blacksmith, and Domenico Buttapasta a cement worker.
+He was assisted by other tradesmen - in particular Giuseppe Palumbi, a blacksmith, and Domenico Buttapasta, a cement worker.

-There is a strong friendship link with the town of Moena in Italy (the home of the artist) and Orkney and members of the family visit Orkney from time to time and a daughter, Letizia, is an Honorary President of the Preservation Committee.
+There is also strong friendship with the town of Moena in Italy, the home of Chiocchetti, and Orkney, and members of the family visit the islands from time to time.
+Chiocchetti's daughter, Letizia, is an Honorary President of the Preservation Committee.
 Antonella Papa, a restoration artist from Rome, who had previously done work in the Sistine Chapel, has also spent time working in the Chapel to refresh areas of Chiocchetti's painting.

 In August 2014 three of the Station of the Cross were stolen.
-Replacement plaques were carved in Moena are in place in the Chapel but this has resulted in the installation of CCTV cameras which, it is hoped, will deter any further damage to the Chapel.
+Replacement plaques were carved in Moena are in place in the Chapel, but this has resulted in the installation of CCTV cameras which, it is hoped, will deter any further damage to the Chapel.